mweastwood/TTCal.jl/README.md

 usage: ttcal.jl command options...

 commands:
-  bandpass        Solve for a bandpass calibration. polcal          Solve for a polarization calibration. applycal        Apply a calibration. diagnose        Diagnose a poor calibration.
+  gaincal         Solve for a gain calibration. polcal          Solve for a polarization calibration. peel            Peel sources from the dataset. applycal        Apply a calibration.

 Please provide one of the listed commands.
 ```

-## Unpolarized Bandpass Calibration
+## Gain Calibration

 With this calibration, TTCal will solve for one complex gain per antenna polarization
 per frequency channel.
 TTCal assumes that the measurement set contains all baselines
-for a single integrations (multiple frequency channels are allowed though).
+for a single integration (multiple frequency channels are allowed though).
-TTCal uses the iterative routine describe by Mitchell et al. 2008 to solve for the
+TTCal uses the iterative routine described by Mitchell et al. 2008 and
-complex gains.
+Salvini & Wijnholds 2014 to solve for the complex gains.

 For example, to calibrate a standard OVRO LWA dataset:
 ```
-ttcal.jl bandpass --input data.ms --output calibration.ttb --sources sources.json
+ttcal.jl gaincal --input data.ms --output calibration.tt --sources sources.json
 ttcal.jl applycal --input data.ms --calibration calibration.ttb
 ```
 See the "Sky Models" section for an example `sources.json` file.
 For a list of all available options, run:
 ```
-ttcal.jl bandpass
+ttcal.jl gaincal
 ```

-Sometimes a calibration can fail because a bad antenna is poisoning the calibration.
-Casa, for example, attempts to flag misbehaving antennas during calibration.
+TTCal will flag frequency channels that do converge within the specified maximum
-TTCal offers the `diagnose` function, which will attempt to divine which antennas
+number of iterations.
+However, TTCal will not attempt to identify bad antennas
-might need to be flagged.
-This is very experimental.
+that may be poisoning the calibration.
+These antennas must be flagged ahead of
+time.

+## Polarization Calibration

+For a polarization calibration, TTCal solves for one Jones matrix per antenna per
+frequency channel.
+This is accomplished by using the fully polarized version of
+the iterative routine described by Mitchell et al. 2008 and Salvini & Wijnholds 2014.

+A standard OVRO LWA dataset can be calibrated with:
 ```
+ttcal.jl polcal --input data.ms --output calibration.tt --sources sources.json
-ttcal.jl diagnose --calibration calibration.ttb
+ttcal.jl applycal --input data.ms --calibration calibration.tt
 ```

-## Polarized Bandpass Calibration
 ## Direction-Dependent Calibration
 ## Self-Calibration